 Slim’s Last Chance also has live music.
 Click here to see the scheduled shows.
 We were there once when the Dolly Rottens (two of the band members are bartenders/waitresses at Slim’s) performed an impromptu concert.
 We honestly didn’t know anyone was going on stage, but it added a little extra excitement to our night.
 Slim’s Last Chance is obviously not the most popular music venue in Seattle, but it’s definitely good for some free entertainment.

 Slim’s Last Chance Chili Shack is easily one of my favorite spots right now.
 From the “rough around the edges” atmosphere (it’s called a shack for a reason) to the incredible chili — Slim’s offers a true Seattle experience.
 If you haven’t been there yet, I suggest picking up your keys, turning on your car and driving to Georgetown right now.
-Just be sure to bring an open mind with you.

 Have you ever eaten at Slim’s Last Chance Chili Shack?
 What is your favorite chili/toppings combination?
-Does Slim’s serve the best chili in Seattle, or is there a better spot?
+Does Slim’s serve the best chili in Seattle or is there a better spot?
 We’d love to hear from you!
-Please leave your comments below or connect with us on Twitter, Facebook and Google+.
+Please leave your comments below or connect with us on Twitter, Facebook and Instagram.
 Don’t forget to also check out Seattle Bloggers for more great places to eat and drink in the Emerald City!